naman7bhargava/naman7bhargava/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/naman7bhargava](https://github.com/naman7bhargava)

-- 💬 Ask me about **Excel, Power BI, SQL, Python, Machine Learning, Natural Language Processing**
+- 💬 Ask me about **Excel, Power BI, SQL, Python, Machine Learning**

 - 📫 How to reach me **naman99bhargava@gmail.com**